-In 1622 the Spaniards built gold mines in Hualien.
-Permanent settlements started in 1851, when around 2,200 Han Chinese farmers who were led from Taipei by Huang A-fong arrived at Fengchuan (today the region close to Hualien Rear Station).
+In 1622, the Spaniards opend gold mines here.
+Permanent settlements were established in 1851, when around 2200 Chinese farmers from Taipei arrived.
 More farmers settled at Fengchuan in 1875.

 Port Hualien cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Hualien, Taiwan.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 - Cruise Industry